5 July 2024

 “If this was extrapolated out across all remote stores over a year, the reduction could be as much as 90 tonnes a year, which equates to the weight of 60 medium sized family cars.
 Modelling suggests that this reduction in sugar could result in a 10% risk reduction in mortality from cardiovascular disease.”

-To view the Deakin University media release Healthy food retail in remote NT communities identified as top priority click here and the Joint Policy Statement of The Coalition for Healthy Remote Stores on the NT Government’s Community Stores Licensing program here.
+To view the Deakin University media release Healthy food retail in remote NT communities identified as top priority click here and the Joint Policy Statement of The Coalition for Healthy Remote Stores on the Northern Territory Remote Stores Program here.

 inside Peppimenarti grocery store, NT